Is the Interlinking of Rivers desirable? If yes, is it feasible?

 From an angle of economic development, how do you perceive the river linking project?

-The benefits of the Programme of interlinking of rivers as drawn up by NWDA include providing an additional irrigation in 35 Mha area, generation of 34,000 MW of power, provide navigation, socio-economic development and generation of enormous employment opportunities both during and after implementation.
+The benefits of the Program of interlinking of rivers as drawn up by NWDA include providing an additional irrigation in 35 Mha area, generation of 34,000 MW of power, provide navigation, socio-economic development and generation of enormous employment opportunities both during and after implementation.

 Is river-linking a viable proposition from environmental hazards point of view?